pibooth/pibooth/docs/config.rst

     # Path to save pictures
     directory = ~/Pictures/pibooth

-    # Cleanup the 'directory' before start
-    clear_on_startup = False

     # Start pibooth at Raspberry Pi startup
     autostart = False

-    # In debug mode, exceptions are not caught, logs are more verbose
+    # In debug mode, exceptions are not caught, logs are more verbose, pictures are cleared at startup
     debug = False

     # Path to a custom pibooth plugin (list of paths accepted)